What’s New in the Library?

 After just 10 months in this job, a friend persuaded Pauline to apply to become a nurse.
 Her boyfriend (and husband-to-be), Bob, encouraged her in this, and, in May 1961, a few months after her 17th birthday, she started as a cadet at Sunderland Royal Infirmary, working a year on the wards before commencing her training.
 This was something she enjoyed.

 Pauline continued her nursing as she married Bob and raised her two sons.
-She became a district nurse, although she confesses to a number of on-the-job ‘incidents’ with her various cars, including one occasion when she drove through a section of wet concrete which then solidified to the bottom of her vehicle!
+She became a district nurse, although she confesses to a number of on-the-job “incidents” with her various cars, including one occasion when she drove through a section of wet concrete which then solidified to the bottom of her vehicle!

-O levels, a degree and further studying
+Exams, a degree, and further studying

 “All this was only about 40 years ago, but it feels like a different world to today,” reflected Pauline on her work as a health visitor.
 “A number of the people we saw were living below the poverty line, and many hadn’t been given the necessary education to understand health issues.
 I visited a family whose third child had developed a horrible nappy rash.
 I said to the mother, ‘I think you’ll need to start using disposable nappies.’
-‘But Mrs Forster,’ she said, ‘do I buy nappies, or do I buy food?’”
+‘But Mrs. Forster,’ she said, ‘do I buy nappies, or do I buy food?’”

 Pauline decided to push herself further.
 After opting to become a fieldwork teacher, she studied for a degree in post-16 education at night school, graduating with a 2:2, and took Open University courses whenever she could find the time.
-Boosted by her growing list of qualifications, Pauline moved her career in a different direction, taking the role of coordinator at the local Child Development Unit (CDU) – a joint venture between education, social services and health.
+Boosted by her growing list of qualifications, Pauline moved her career in a different direction, taking the role of coordinator at the local Child Development Unit (CDU)—a joint venture between education, social services, and health.
 There, she managed a team of six.

 Health problems take their toll